awslabs/ml-io/README.md

 * [How to Contribute](#How-to-Contribute)

 ## Installation
-> As of today ML-IO is only available for Linux and macOS operating systems.
-Windows support is planned for a future release.
+> ML-IO is only available for Linux and macOS operating systems.

 ### Binaries
 #### Conda